OrchANN: Hierarchical Orchestration for Skewed Out-of-Core Vector Search: Related Work

 \section{Related Work}

-While out-of-core ANNS systems are discussed separately in Section~\ref{bac:anns}, prior work largely falls into two directions: (1) algorithmic indexing optimized for low-latency search when the index fits in RAM, and (2) accelerator-based systems that leverage specialized hardware (for example, GPUs and PIM) to improve throughput.
-For billion-scale settings where vectors exceed memory, existing out-of-core designs typically build on IVF-based indices~\cite{chen2021spann,xu2023spfresh,zhang2024fast,chen2024onesparse}, disk-resident graph indices~\cite{manohar2024parlayann,fu2017fast}, or hierarchical structures that pair a small in-memory navigator with SSD-resident data~\cite{chen2021spann,tian2024scalable,diskann-github}.
+While out-of-core ANNS systems are discussed separately in Section~\ref{sec:background}, prior work mainly includes: (1) algorithmic indexing optimized for low-latency search when the index fits in RAM, and (2) accelerator-based systems that leverage specialized hardware such as GPUs and PIM to improve throughput.
+For billion-scale settings where vectors exceed memory, existing out-of-core designs typically rely on IVF-based indices~\cite{chen2021spann,xu2023spfresh,zhang2024fast,chen2024onesparse}, disk-resident graph indices~\cite{manohar2024parlayann,DBLP:journals/pvldb/FuXWC19}, or hierarchical structures with a small in-memory navigator over SSD-resident data~\cite{chen2021spann,tian2024scalable,jayaram2019diskann}.

-\textbf{Algorithmic ANNS Solutions.} A large body of work studies indexing strategies for in-memory ANNS~\cite{zhu2024gts,gao2024rabitq,voruganti2025mirage,wei2024det,wang2025accelerating,ockerman2025exploring,gao2025practical,gou2025symphonyqg,manohar2024parlayann,zhang2023vbase}.
-HNSW~\cite{malkov2020hnsw} is widely adopted due to its multi-layer graph structure, and methods such as SPTAG~\cite{chen2018sptag} combine space partitioning with graph traversal to further reduce distance computations.
-These systems achieve excellent latency and recall, but they assume that both vectors and index metadata fit in RAM, which restricts scalability and raises cost at billion scale.
+\textbf{Algorithmic ANNS solutions.} A large body of work studies indexing strategies for in-memory ANNS~\cite{zhu2024gts,gao2024rabitq,voruganti2025mirage,wei2024det,wang2025accelerating,ockerman2025exploring,gao2025practical,gou2025symphonyqg,manohar2024parlayann,zhang2023vbase,rubel2026pipnn}.
+HNSW~\cite{malkov2020hnsw} is widely adopted for its multi-layer graph structure, and methods such as SPTAG~\cite{chen2018sptag} combine space partitioning with graph traversal to reduce distance computations.
+These systems achieve excellent latency and recall, but they assume that both vectors and index metadata fit in RAM, which limits scalability.